ethanabrooks/dissertation/introduction.typ

 = Introduction <sec:introduction>

 == The Importance of Rapid Adaptation
-Deep neural networks optimized by gradient descent have shown strong empirical results in many complex and realistic settings.
-While other algorithms with faster convergence and stronger guarantees exist, they often require certain properties such as linearity, convexity, and smoothness that are not present in reality.
+Deep neural networks optimized by gradient descent have defined the most pioneering techniques of the last decade of machine learning research.
+While other architectures may provide stronger stronger guarantees, they often require certain assumptions such as linearity, convexity, and smoothness that are not present in reality.
 As a result, researchers have turned to general-purpose algorithms that make few assumptions about the functions they approximate.

 However, these algorithms' generality comes at a cost: they learn slowly and require thousands or millions of gradient updates to converge.
 This contrasts